it24102244/IT1120_IP_Lab_04/README.md

     <img src="resources/media/image1.png" alt="Image description" style="width:50%; height:50%;">
   </p>

-### Question 1B (Tutorial 2 -- Q2)
+### Question 2 (Tutorial 3 -- Q4)

-The supermarket is giving a 10% discount on the total bill.

-Modify the Java program and find the amount you have to pay after considering the discount.
+Final mark of a module is calculated by considering two components, exam marks and lab submission marks.
+The percentages taken from each component as the final mark.

+Write a Java program to:

+-   Input the exam marks (given out of 100) and the lab submission marks (given out of 100) from the keyboard

+-   Validate the entered marks (should be greater than or equal to 0 and less than or equal to 100)

+-   Input the percentage taken from the exam mark and the lab submission mark from the keyboard

+-   Validate the values (entered percentages should add to 100)

+-   Calculate the final exam marks

-Save the file inside '**Lab 3**' folder as: **ITxxxxxxxxLab3Q1B.java**
+Save the file inside '**Lab 4**' folder as: **ITxxxxxxxxLab4Q2.java**

 Replace 'ITxx xxx xxx' of the filename, with your own Student ID.